-&lt;sup>7 Castro-Huerta notes that many tribes were enemies of States in the 1700s and 1800s.
+7 Castro-Huerta notes that many tribes were enemies of States in the 1700s and 1800s.
 The theory appears to be that States (unlike the Federal Government) cannot be trusted to fairly and aggressively prosecute crimes committed by non-Indians against Indians in 2022.
 That theory is misplaced for at least two reasons.
 First, the State's jurisdiction would simply be concurrent with, not exclusive of, the Federal Government's.
 If concurrent state jurisdiction somehow poses a problem, Congress can seek to alter it.
 Second, many tribes were also opposed to the Federal Government at least as late as the Civil War.
 Indeed, some of those tribes, including the Cherokees, held black slaves and entered into treaties with the Confederate government.
 In any event, it is not evident why the pre-Civil War history of tribal discord with States-unconnected from any statutory text-should disable States from exercising jurisdiction in 2022 to ensure that crime victims in state territory are protected under the State's laws.

-Indian country is part of a State or instead is separate and independent from a State; and (ii) if Indian country is part of a State, whether the State has concurrent jurisdiction with the Federal Government to prosecute crimes committed by non-Indians against Indians in Indian country.
+The dissent emphasizes the history of mistreatment of American Indians.
+But that history does not resolve the legal questions presented in this case.
+Those questions are: (i) whether Indian country is part of a State or instead is separate and independent from a State; and (ii) if Indian country is part of a State, whether the State has concurrent jurisdiction with the Federal Government to prosecute crimes committed by non-Indians against Indians in Indian country.